Seekwind-team/IronWind/tests/README-int-tests.md

 - custom logfile name
 	with the option `-l` you can enter a name for the logfile the name must be the **last argument** and also **without** ending

+example: `python testhub.py -l updateProfile updateCompany logfile`
+	to run the tests for updateProfile and updateCompany and log results into logs/logfil.txt